 Why would I want to rank #1 for “Coolest Guy in Nashville?”

 Seems kinda silly, right?

-I did it to show how easy it is to rank a random webpage for any keyword that you choose.
-In this case, I chose the keyword “coolest guy in Nashville.”
+I did it to show how easy it is to rank a webpage for anything you choose.
+In this case, I chose the phrase “coolest guy in Nashville.”

 Coolest Guy in Nashville Spills The Beans About Ranking #1

-If you go to Google right now and search for your products, services, or business type … are you on top?
+If you go to Google and search for your products, services, or business type … are you on top?

 If not … there’s a secret that your competitors don’t want you to know about.

 The person who IS on top didn’t get there by accident.

 They hired a guy like me – the coolest guy in Nashville – to orchestrate a careful process to get them ranked at the top.